vitorpiovezam/web-register/README.md

 The original table was removed for obvious reasons.

-I left a localhost in the code, called u372422229_db, and a .sql ready to be exported, with fake information just for testing.
+I left in this repo a .sql ready to be exported to your localhost, with fake information just for testing.

 ### Prerequisites